holdex/developers/.github/CONTRIBUTING.md

 It is crucial to understand the business context of the goal and how achieving the goal will impact the project.

 > [!NOTE]
 > A Goal is represented as a GitHub issue in the relevant repository and has the following naming pattern: `Goal: [statement]`.
-Goals are created and managed by Partner level contributors.
+> Goals are created and managed by Partner level contributors.

 ### Problem

-Once the goal is clear, you must identify what stops us from achieving it.
-Anything that is stopping us - is a “Problem”.
-A typical question to ask is: "why this Goal is not achieved yet and what is the Problem?".
+Once the goal is clear, you must identify what stops you from achieving it.
+Anything that is stopping you - is a “Problem”.
+A typical question to ask is: "Why is this Goal not achieved and what is the Problem?".

 Sometimes, a Goal already has a few identified problems, but it’s not always the case.

 > [!NOTE]
 > Once a Problem is identified, we report it as a [GitHub Issue](https://docs.github.com/en/issues) with the following naming pattern: `Problem: [statement]`.
-We’re counting on our contributors to identify problems.
+> We’re counting on our contributors to identify problems.
 Keep a Problem name short (under 65 chars) and crystal clear.

 ### Solution